Fabio Moli

-Fabio Eduardo "La Mole" Moli (born May 23, 1969 in Villa del Rosario, Córdoba) is an Argentine former boxer and Heavyweight champion of Argentina.
+Fabio Eduardo "La Mole" Moli (born 23 May 1969) is an Argentine former boxer and heavyweight champion of Argentina.

 Career

 Throughout his career he has won nine titles so far.
-On August 30, 2003 was challenging for the title of World Boxing Association champion against Ukrainian Wladimir Klitschko, but lost by knockout in the first assault.
+On 30 August 2003, was challenging for the title of World Boxing Association champion against Ukrainian Wladimir Klitschko, but lost by knockout in the first assault.

-On November 14, 2010 again won the Argentine championship in the Orfeo Superdomo in Córdoba against Lisandro "El Carnicero" Diaz by TKO in the fifth round.
+On 14 November 2010, again won the Argentine championship in the Orfeo Superdomo in Córdoba against Lisandro "El Carnicero" Diaz by TKO in the fifth round.

-Outside the boxing world, on December 16, 2010 with nearly 70% of the vote reached the final of Bailando 2010 (Argentinian version of Dancing with the Stars), a tournament that he won with 50.24% of the vote, against Argentine model Paula Chaves.
+Outside the boxing world, on 16 December 2010, with nearly 70% of the vote reached the final of Bailando 2010 (Argentinian version of Dancing with the Stars), a tournament that he won with 50.24% of the vote, against Argentine model Paula Chaves.
 He made his theatrical debut in December 2010 with the play El Gran Show at the theater Coral of Villa Carlos Paz.
 On 2011 he participated in the seventh season of Bailando por un Sueño, but this time, he was eliminated in the 24th place by last years runner-up Paula Chaves.